jmgonzalezro/moviecatalog/README.md

 This is my very first project.

-I've been working on class, herency and different achieves to import from my own folder.
-Creathing methods and functions.
+I've been working on class, herency and different files to import from my own folder.
+Creating methods and functions.

 It's a simple movie catalog where you can print the whole list, print by genre, add and delete movies.
-Every movie is a instance of a class caller Movies (Películas in Spanish) where you define the name, length, director, year and genre.
+Every movie is a instance of a class called Movies (Películas in Spanish) where you define the name, length, director, year and genre.

 It would be easy to modify the code to add series as a subclass from movies where you can add the number of seasons and the number of episodes for seasons.